worksyncal/worksyncal/README.md

 ---

 ## My Main Gig – Coverage Creatives
-I run **[Coverage Creatives](https://yourwebsite.com)**, a marketing agency built to help insurance agencies actually stand out online.
+I run **[Coverage Creatives](https://coveragecreatives.com)**, a marketing agency built to help insurance agencies actually stand out online.
 Here’s how we do it:
 - You film the content, we do *everything else*.
 - We handle your social media, SEO, Google Ads, editing, and unified marketing strategy.

-- It’s all powered by **Coverage Content**, the platform I built to run our entire operation from one place.
+But here’s the twist — I didn’t just build the agency.
+I built the **software** that runs it.
+What started as a “vibe” side project turned into me actually learning how to code.
+That project became **Coverage Content**, our in-house platform that powers everything we do — from content scheduling to analytics to campaign tracking.

 The goal?
 To make marketing feel less like a chore and more like an engine that’s always running — even when you’re not.